 A survey was carried out among 300 members of the older community to access their opinion and experiences of the services provided by state and semi state bodies.
 The survey results were subsequently distributed to all interested parties and all participating older persons groups.

-The Network celebrates the Bealtaine Festival with an evening at the theatre.
+The Older People’s Council celebrates the Bealtaine Festival with an evening at the theatre.
 Invited guests who represent their clubs from locations of our county enjoy an evening of entertainment and refreshments.
-The show is chosen by The Network for its relevance to the older community.
+The show is chosen by The Older People’s Council for its relevance to the older community.

-The Network is presently involved in several new projects these include:-
+The Older People’s Council is presently involved in several new projects these include:-

 - Dun Laoghaire Memories, an Oral History Project.